 Whether we see a further slimming down of the form factor really depends on how much it would effect battery life.
 The mid-sized Fenix 5 runs an impressive 2 weeks in smartwatch mode and 24 hours with GPS switched on.
 The 5S and 5X a bit less.
 Garmin is unlikely to downsize the battery capacity as its an important selling point.

 The same consideration applies to the possible introduction of a touch or a high-res screen.
-While a better screen is a possibility, the company will not want to compromise battery life so will opt to keep the physical buttons on the sides for navigation.
+While a better display is a possibility, the company will not want to compromise battery life so will opt to keep the physical buttons on the sides for navigation.
 The decision not to offer a touchscreen is practical because athletes would find a touchscreen difficult to use in wet weather or when swimming.

 Garmin appears to be adapting a similar design across its latest crop of sports watches so its unlikely it will stray very much from that.
 Why change something that works?
 We, therefore, don’t expect to see any drastic changes on that front in the Fenix 6.